About Our Team

 These officers are elected for a period of two years.

-The Board of Directors is currently composed of ten members including our four elected VIP officers.
+The Board of Directors is currently composed of eleven members including our four elected VIP officers.